logangoins/logangoins.github.io/_posts/2024-6-23-reflection.md

 # Introduction

 Reflection is a medium difficulty Active Directory chain on the Vulnlab's platform, consisting of 3 machines: DC01, MS01, and WS01.
 This chain consists of a variety of realistic internal network penetration testing attack vectors and was incredibly enjoyable.
-The types of attack vectors required for successful exploitation include anonymous SMB bind abuse,MSSQL abuse, NTLM relay attacks, Windows Credential Vault harvesting, Resource-Based Constrained Delegation (RBCD), and finally credential reuse.
+The types of attack vectors required for successful exploitation include anonymous SMB bind abuse, MSSQL abuse, NTLM relay attacks, Windows Credential Vault harvesting, Resource-Based Constrained Delegation (RBCD), and finally credential reuse.
 While none of these attack vectors are particularly complex, the realism experienced when chaining them together in a believable and logical way was insanely rewarding.

 # Enumeration